How to read a form 4

 Making sense of these EDGAR filings.

 Using the SEC's EDGAR search tool you've come across Form 4s and need a little guidance.
 Below is an example of a real Form 4 you can use as a reference.

 Breaking it down

-The reporting person is the individual that is filings this form.
+The reporting person is the individual filing this form.